christophgil/bash_return/README.md

 When the function is called with the leading option -$, then the returned value is obtained from a variable whose name is stored in the global variable *RETVAL*.
 This is possible because Bash is not multi-threaded.
+Normally, dollar signs need to be quoted in UNIX shells.
 Note that the dollar sign does not need to be quoted here because it is followed by a space.
-An unusual option character has been choosen to not interfer with other options.
+An unusual option character has been chosen to not interfere with other options.

     square -$  3
     echo "The Square of 3 is ${!RETVAL}"